Recursive Landau Analysis: Recursion via unitarity

 \section{Recursion via unitarity}

-A Feynman graph $G$ with $n$ external legs is a function on the \emph{kinematic space} consisting of Lorentz-invariant combinations of momenta $X_G=\{p_i{\cdot}p_j\}_{i,j=1}^{n-1}$ and internal masses.
-Its codimension-one singularities are characterized by a list ${\cal L}(G)$ of polynomials in these variables
+A Feynman integral associated with a graph $G$ with $n$ external legs is a function on the \emph{kinematic space} consisting of Lorentz-invariant combinations of external momenta $X_G=\{p_i{\cdot}p_j\}_{i,j=1}^{n-1}$ and internal masses.
+Its codimension-one singularities can be characterized by a list ${\cal L}(G)=\{ {\cal L}(G)_i\}$ of irreducible polynomials in these variables

 Our goal is to compute these polynomials recursively in terms of those of subgraphs.
 The product $\prod_i {\cal L}(G)_i$ is called the (principal) \emph{Landau discriminant} in \cite{Mizera:2021icv,Fevola:2023fzn,Fevola:2023kaw}.
-Before discussing complex singularities, we start by revisiting the relation between singularities and cuts for real momenta. \myparagraph{Unitarity and thresholds.}
+Before discussing complex singularities, we start by revisiting the relation between singularities and graph cuts for real momenta. \myparagraph{Unitarity and thresholds.}

 \emph{Unitarity} is the basic quantum mechanical requirement that probabilities sum up to unity.
 In terms of the S-matrix, which evolves states from the far past to the far future, it reads $SS^\dagger=\mathbbm{1}$.
 By the usual separation between free and interacting parts ($S{=}\mathbbm{1}{+}iT$), it implies that $2\mathrm{Im} \, T = T T^\dagger$.